 Charity Intelligence reviews a charity’s publicly-posted information in its annual report, website and current newsletters and scores each charity on 26 questions related to its mission, strategy, problem it is trying to solve, activities, outcomes and impact it achieves.
 Each charity receives, in confidence, the breakdown of grades over the 26 questions used for scoring.

-Download this guide (it's a big 10 MB pdf file).
+Download this guide.
 It contains examples of best practices so you can see what a 10/10 looks like for each of the 26 questions.

 Additionally, for those writing a charity's annual report, this is a great resource: